Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Interaction-Augmented Instruction Model

 We derived the entities through an iterative, deductive process that begins with asking a simple question: what are the irreducible elements that appear in the common prompt-driven and interaction-driven paths in practice?
 Two empirically ubiquitous paths served as the starting point.
 The first is the canonical \textit{prompt-driven flow}, H~$\rightarrow$~T~$\rightarrow$~G~$\rightarrow$~A, in which a \textbf{human (H)} composes a \textbf{text prompt (T)} that the \textbf{GenAI (G)} model executes to produce or modify an \textbf{artifact (A)}~\cite{Riche2025, Lee2025}.
 The second is the general \textit{GUI interaction flow}, H~$\rightarrow$~I~$\rightarrow$~A, in which a \textbf{human (H)} leverages \textbf{interactions (I)} on GUIs to act on an \textbf{artifact (A)}~\cite{Beaudouin-Lafon2000,Shneiderman1983}.
 Based on the two interaction paths, three distinctions are critical to derive our model.

-First, to capture the qualitative differences between modalities, we separate \textbf{Text Prompt (T)} from \textbf{Interaction (I)}.
-Conceptually, \textbf{T} is a free-form, general-purpose, natural language specification of intent (\eg ``\textit{make the flower red}''). \textbf{I} denotes focused, modality-specific operations (\eg click, brush, drag, sketch, widget selection) that supply concrete referents or constraints (\eg a brush mask, a bounding box, a selected code block).
+First, to capture the qualitative differences between modalities, we separate \textbf{Text Prompt (T)} from \textbf{Interaction (I)}. \review{Q3, Q5.1}Conceptually, \textbf{T} is a free-form, general-purpose, natural language specification of intent (\eg ``\textit{a stylized portrait of a young woman}'' in \autoref{fig:motivating-case}-A). \textbf{I} denotes focused, non-textual, often GUI user actions (\eg click in \autoref{fig:motivating-case}-B, sketch in \autoref{fig:motivating-case}-C, brush in \autoref{fig:motivating-case}-D, drag in \autoref{fig:motivating-case}-E, widget selection in \autoref{fig:motivating-case}-F) that can modify, supplement, or operationalize concrete referents or constraints (\eg a brush mask, a bounding box, a selected code block).
 This separation matters because \textbf{T} and \textbf{I} differ sharply in expressivity, precision, and in how the model understands them.
 However, such separation is not sufficient to represent what the model actually consumes in many practical GenAI workflows.

 To address the issue, secondly, we introduce \textbf{Augmented Instruction (Aug)} as a new entity.
 In GenAI system interfaces, text prompts and interactions are not independent ``inputs'' that the model somehow interprets in isolation.
-Interactions often produce structured, non-linguistic constraints (\eg pixel masks, coordinate ranges, AST node identifiers, selected table rows or text segments, slider parameters) that must be encoded, normalized, and attached to a prompt in a machine-readable form~\cite{dataplaywright, Chung2023, Liu2024d, Liu2023e, Almeda2024}.
-Viewing \textbf{Aug} as the single, explicit input to GenAI simplifies paradigm comparisons, as tools differ mainly in how they combine \textbf{T}, \textbf{I}, and \textbf{A} to build \textbf{Aug}.
+Interactions often produce structured, non-linguistic constraints (\eg pixel masks, coordinate ranges, AST node identifiers, selected table rows or text segments) that must be encoded, normalized, and attached to a prompt in a machine-readable form~\cite{dataplaywright, Chung2023, Liu2024d, Liu2023e, Almeda2024}. \review{Q3, Q4}Viewing \textbf{Aug} as the explicit input to GenAI simplifies paradigm comparisons, as tools differ mainly in how they combine \textbf{T}, \textbf{I}, and \textbf{A} to build \textbf{Aug}.